projectcalico/calico/master/networking/mtu.md

 When you set the MTU it applies to new workloads.
 To apply MTU changes to existing workloads, you must restart calico nodes.
 Restarting the calico/node pods also updates any Calico tunnel network interfaces on that node.

-1. Edit `calico-config ConfigMap`.
-2. Update the veth MTU value for your environment.
+Edit `calico-config ConfigMap` with the veth MTU value for your environment.
 For example:

 ```
 # The CNI network configuration to install on each node.